aristocratos/btop/README.md

 #### Manual compilation and installation

-Needs GCC 10 or higher, (GCC 11 or above strongly recommended for better CPU efficiency in compiled binary).
+Needs GCC 10 or higher, (GCC 11 or above strongly recommended for better CPU efficiency in the compiled binary).
-The makefile also needs GNU coreutils and sed installed.
+The makefile also needs GNU coreutils and sed (should already be installed on any modern distribution).

 >Install dependencies (example for Ubuntu 21.04 Hirsute)